 I'm interested in how the physicality of photographs can question the flatness of images or the way we experience images in our internet-based daily lives.

 Tell us about something life changing you discovered through your work

 Before I got my first SLR camera at age 16 I went on a sixth form college trip to Florence.
 The entire trip, I was desperate to take photographs and frame what I was seeing for the first time.
 I wanted to have these to reference later.
-Abstraction plays an important part in my practice still.
 At the time, I'd never been somewhere that seemed so colourful and exotic as Italy.
 The following year I got my camera and took my Photography A Level.
 The darkroom again encapsulated the magic of making and also the sense of controlling and playing with the outcomes of your own work.
 I loved going there.

-Being an artist effects every day of my life whether I'm making that day or not.
-It makes me look at things more intensely and think about how I'm looking.
+Being an artist affects every day, whether I'm making that day or not.
+It makes me look at things more intensely.
 For example, I think I often attribute importance or a sense of 'moment' in photographs I take on holiday.
-Once I have a photo, say a picture of a worn our saddle in Berlin, I take it back to the studio and I can abstract further or reform it.
-The result tends to be my abstraction, highlighting the qualities I saw in the saddle; as a means to express this it has been be emphasised.
+Once I have a photo, say a picture of a worn out saddle in Berlin, I take it back to the studio and I can abstract further or reform it.
 Looking and making is about exploring and solutions for showing a different way of seeing.
-It's a great feeling to make a piece of work, show it to others and feel it is unlike anything else they might see that day or again.

 Are you an artist?
 How does your work transform the way you explore and see the world?
 Let me know in the comments.